Giving

 There are several tax advantages that result from the creation of a charitable remainder trust.
 The donor is eligible for an income and gift tax charitable deduction equal to the present value of Country Day's remainder interest.
 If a charitable remainder trust is included in a donor's estate, the donor is eligible for an estate tax deduction equal to the value of the remainder interest on the date of death or the alternative valuation date.

 Capital gain is not realized by a donor when appreciated assets are donated to a charitable remainder trust.
 Since a charitable remainder trust is a tax-exempt entity, the trustee can sell the assets donated to the trust free of tax on capital gain.
-The entire amount of the net proceeds is therefore available to the trustee for reinvestment.
+The entire amount of the net proceeds is, therefore, available to the trustee for reinvestment.

 • Charitable Lead Trusts